What is your philosophy of ministry for Summer Festival Camp?

 Finally we give groups something worth talking about in those small groups.
-Each day is packed with two professional speakers; one in the morning that gives a one-shot talk and then a keynote speakers who shares each night on a theme that runs all week.
+Each day is packed with two messages from a professional speaker who shares each morning and night on a theme that runs all week.
 Our seminars each day give students a chance to choose their own adventures.

 How did Summer Festival camp get started?